 After rechecking the crime scene, the Ramseys went to bed to rehearse their story.
 Neither slept that night, neglecting their own advice.

 Today's Resource: Have you seen the Government Department at our KGOV Store?
-We are featuring Bruce Shortt's vitally-important book, The Harsh Truth about Public Schools.
-And also, check out the classic God's Criminal Justice System seminar, God and the Death Penalty, Live from Las Vegas, and Bob on Drugs DVDs, and our powerhouse Focus on the Strategy trilogy!
+We are featuring our classic God's Criminal Justice System seminar and our important videos God and the Death Penalty, Live from Las Vegas, and Bob on Drugs DVDs, and our powerhouse Focus on the Strategy resources!